Call Number: Health Sciences Library-1st Floor R852 .T495 2000

 Publication Date: 2000

-This comprehensive text serves as a practical, guide to preparing a written research report.
-It also provides a checklist for thesis preparation to ensure that no steps or key components are overlooked.
+Practical, guide to preparing a written research report.
+Includes a checklist for thesis preparation to ensure that no steps or key components are overlooked.
 Researchers will be able to present results and findings to examiners and fellow clinicians in an accessible format.

 Helps students and practitioners better understand scientific literature by instilling the essential skills (via the matrix method) needed to evaluate article findings critically.
 Covered at the most basic level are the fundamental principles of searching, organizing, reviewing, and synthesizing.
 Woven throughout the text are visual examples and a single case study.